nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 ## Collect read files by pairs

 There are numerous Channel factories that can be used to create channels.
-In this step, we will use the [fromFilePairs](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) channel factory to create a channel of read pairs.
+In this step, you will use the [fromFilePairs](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) channel factory to create a channel of read pairs.

 The `fromFilePairs` channel factory takes a glob pattern as input and returns a channel of tuples.
 Each tuple contains two elements: the first is the read pair prefix and the second is a list of paths to the read files.